mongodb/docs-realm/source/mongodb/crud-snippets/findOneAndUpdate/functions.rst

 .. code-block:: javascript
    :emphasize-lines: 14

-   // Find the document that describes "legos" const query = { "name": "legos" };
+   // Find the document that describes "lego" const query = { "name": "lego" };
    // Set some fields in that document const update = {
      "$set": {